kumashi7/Evil-Geniuses-SDE-Intern-Assessment/README.md

         To fulfill this request, multiple libraries have been imported to facilitate the creation of a heat map.
 The function filters the data to focus on players located within the Bombsite B area and extracts their respective x and y coordinates.
 It then creates a map where the keys are defined as (x, y) coordinates and the values represent the number of occurrences associated with each coordinate pair.

+        Based on the heatmap analysis, it is evident that when Team 2 is on the CT side, they tend to prioritize guarding the lower right area of Bombsite B. This observation aligns with the earlier finding that when they played on the T side, they rarely chose to invade from the upper left light blue area.
+This tendency can be attributed to the physical layout of the bombsite B, where the upper section is obstructed by walls and pillars, while the lower right area provides a more open space for defensive positioning and potential counterattacks by opponents.

         Program Result:

         ![heat map](https://raw.githubusercontent.com/kumashi7/Evil-Geniuses-SDE-Intern-Assessment/master/heatmap.png)